 After all, a media pitch being sent to a journalist you’re contacting for the very first time is still a cold email, so it has to be approached in a similar way and follow similar patterns.

-Here’s an example of one of the pitches sent by the Semrush media relations team, re-created in Prowly:
+Here’s an example of a media pitch sent by the Semrush media relations team, re-created in Prowly:

-You can find some top-notch cold email templates in this post.
+You can find some top-notch cold email templates and pitch email examples in this post.

 Don’t go into spam.